 I was in a texting disagreement this week and was incredibly proud of my sassy, clever messages.
 I honestly didn’t think I still had my high school sass still in me.
 As I gloated to my mom about how I was able to be an excellent wordsmith with my short and spicy texts, I heard my voice replay back to me and felt suddenly a bit sick to my stomach.
-Suddenly the pride from crafting one of the most clever, sarcastic texts of our time transformed into a harsh guilt that I had let go of the grace I’ve found in my life since high school.
+Suddenly the pride from crafting one of the most clever, sarcastic texts of our time transformed into a pang of harsh guilt that I had let go of the grace I’ve found in my life since high school.
 We all have those moments, don’t we?
 We get caught up in how much someone has hurt us, that we completely disregard all of the life lessons we have learned that molded us into adults.
 It’s hard to reason with ourselves when we are hurt, especially when we are communicating with the one that hurt us.

-What real emotion was in play behind these witty messages? → Heartbrokeness.
+What real emotion was in play behind these witty messages? → Heartbroken.
 This person shattered my heart when it was already cracked from a multitude of hard-hitting disappointments that came through this year.
 They basically took a hammer to a heart that was already fragile, and my immediate response was to regress to my high school dramatic self that was the queen of comebacks.

-The world breaks our heart sometimes on a daily basis.
+The world breaks our hearts sometimes on a daily basis.
 Friends pass away, we don’t get the promotion we wanted, you fight with your sister, your significant other decides they aren’t in love with you anymore.
 It’s a cycle, isn’t it?
 Hurt people (angry sister, upset significant other), hurt people (us) and then we, in exchange, hurt more people.

 It’s easy for our confidence and belief in our world to crumble under the destruction of people who get high off of tearing us apart.
 If we stay around these toxic people long enough, we can start believing their words that only stunt our growth and provide us with a false perception of the world.